Practical Implications of Public Key Infrastructure for Identity

 Public Key Infrastructure: A set of tools, standards, and related policies designed to manage trust based on public/private key pairs and certificates.

-Roles: An entity that defines a set of permissions.
-A role must be associated with an individual user, and the user gains the associated authorization during the time that they are associated with the role.
+Roles: A set of permissions.
+A role must be associated with an individual user, and the user gains the associated authorization when they are associated with the role.

 RSA: An asymmetric cryptosystem based on large prime numbers.
 The acronym RSA stands for the three principal inventors, Ron Rivest, Adi Shamir, and Len Adleman.